U.S. defense aid to Israel to rise over Iran deal fears: sources

 TEL AVIV U.S. defense aid to Israel is likely to increase after 2017, sources on both sides said on Thursday, seeing a possible link to Washington's efforts to assuage its ally's fears over nuclear diplomacy with Iran.

 A current package worth $3 billion a year expires in 2017.
-A U.S. official, speaking to Reuters on condition of anonymity, said negotiators were close to a new deal that would bring annual payouts to $3.6 billion to $3.7 billion on average.
+A U.S. official, speaking to Reuters on condition of anonymity, said negotiators were close to a new deal that would bring annual payouts to $3.6-$3.7 billion on average.

 An Israeli official, who also declined to be named, put the expected aid at between $3.5 billion and $4 billion.